GostLy/piBox-quickboxDashboard/README.md

 I created a file: widgets/disk_datam.php which is an edited version of widgets/disk_data.php (only lines 69-74) to add the mounted storage device directory. (/mnt/piStorage)

-I then had to modify the box panel fix-disk command by adding "mnt" as an option which will then use my custom "widgets/disk_datam.php" file:
+I then had to modify the "box panel fix-disk" command by adding "mnt" as an option which will then use my custom "widgets/disk_datam.php" file:

-## "/usr/local/bin/swizzin/panel/fix-disk" file:
+### "/etc/swizzin/scripts/fix-disk" file:
 ```
 #!/bin/bash
 #Disk Widget Switcher mnt <->  root <-> home